christiaanderidder/QuestPDF.Markdown/README.md

 ![Usage](https://github.com/christiaanderidder/QuestPDF.Markdown/blob/main/img/usage.png?raw=true)

 ### Styling the output
-The styling used by the MarkdownRenderer class can be configured by passing an instance of MarkdownRendererOptions to the Markdown extension method.
+The styling used by QuestPDF.Markdown can be configured using `MarkdownRendererOptions`.
 ```csharp
 var text = @"> Hello, world!";